 The main and most important danger posed by AMRs is also their greatest advantage – their mobility.
 Looking at them, as they slowly glide through warehouses and production halls, brings to mind slow yet hardworking turtles.
 Nothing could be further from the truth.
-An AMR could easily move ten times faster.
+VersaBox is a company that provides autonomous mobile robots that can easily move ten times faster.
 So why doesn’t it?
 Because low speed is an essential requirement for ensuring the safety of people and other machines working in its vicinity.

 We have become used to the sight of robots performing sequences of complex movements almost instantaneously.
 Powerful robotic arms mount, assemble, and machine with micron precision.
 You can admire them from a safe distance from behind armoured glass, or through the steel wire of a safety cage.
 Operation stops immediately upon opening the cage.
 This is obvious from a safety standpoint.
 In the case of AMRs, safe operation is guaranteed by lowering their speed and the possibility of an immediate stop.
 If they did not have this feature, they would never have been released from cages.

 Autonomy and safety, or a successful marriage of fire and water

 “For a robot to be truly autonomous, you have to let it make decisions freely.
 In the case of self-propelled trolleys this means the freedom to manoeuvre and make decisions about the best possible route.
 You cannot predict what a machine will do in the next second or fraction of a second.
 And you do not have to know.
 Provided that once a person, or any other obstacle, appears, the robot registers their presence and slows down, stops, or goes around the obstacle,” says Piotr Smektała, Process Engineer w VersaBox.

 An immediate stop is only possible at sufficiently low speed.
 However, each deceleration or stop slows down the entire system and reduces work efficiency.
 That is why optimising the efficiency of AMRs means achieving maximum safe traffic speed.